Macea

 Macea (Mácsa; Matscha) is a commune in Arad County, Romania, composed of two villages, Macea and Sânmartin (Szentmárton, Aradsanktmartin).

 The commune is located in the western part of the county, on the border with Hungary, at a distance of 6 km from Curtici and 23 km from the county seat, Arad.

 Population

-According to the 2011 census, the population of the commune counts 5,762 inhabitants, out of which 84.24% are Romanians, 5.97% Roma, 2.43% Hungarians, 1.44% Germans, and 5.64% are of other or undeclared nationalities.
+According to the 2011 census, the population of the commune counts 5,762 inhabitants, out of which 84.24% are Romanians, 5.97% Roma (also known as Gypsy), 2.43% Hungarians, 1.44% Germans, and 5.64% are of other or undeclared nationalities.

 History

 Although the traces of inhabitance on this place are very old, traces from the Neolithic and from the Bronze Age having been found on its territory, Macea was first mentioned in documents only in 1380, while Sânmartin in 1477.

 Economy

 The commune's present-day economy can be characterized by a powerful dynamic force with significant developments in all the sectors present in the commune.
 Livestock-breeding based on cattle-growing and pig-raising is the main economic branch, due to which food industry is well-developed in the commune.